 Until the state legislators agree on the state taxes on sports betting, meanwhile, Kansas online sports bettors can legally wager online in DFS competitions and on horse and greyhound racing in Kansas.

-Online Casinos in Kansas
+Online Fantasy Sports in Kansas

 Daily Fantasy Sports (DFS) competitions have been determined by Federal lawmakers to be skill-based competitions, not gambling on a game that is determined by random chance.